-Michael received his degree in Physiotherapy from Glasgow Caledonian University in Scotland.
+Michael is the Owner and Director at Paragon.
+He received his degree in Physiotherapy from Glasgow Caledonian University in Scotland.
 Prior to pursuing a career in physiotherapy he earned a BSc in Physiology and Sports Science from the University of Glasgow, during which he completed advanced modules in sports injuries, sports performance, and performance nutrition.

 Michael was first introduced to physiotherapy after an accident that resulted in a C2 spinal cord injury.
 He was initially paralyzing from the neck down and had to undergo extensive rehabilitation, including relearning to walk.
 Michael never had surgery and credits his remarkable recovery to physiotherapy.
 This is what later inspired him to pursue a career in the field.
 While his special interest is orthopedic injuries, the personal experience has certainly given him a deeper insight to rehabilitation from neurological injuries.